webgilde/individual-multisite-author/readme.txt

 This is unfortunate not only on multilingual sites.

-Long story short, this plugin displays the author biography for each user on a per blog basis.
+Long story short, this plugin enables you to enter the author biography for each user on a per blog basis.

-You don’t have to do anything, but to install and activate the plugin to it’s simple, but useful feature.
+You don’t have to do anything, but to install and activate the plugin and to enter the author bio into the new field.

 Please visit the github repository on https://github.com/webzunft/multisite-individual-author if you want to contribute, post a specific feature request or bug report.

 == Other Notes ==

-Some things you might want to know:
+Some things site admins and developers might want to know:

 * the plugin only works when multisite support is enabled, but wouldn’t harm a normal blog when activated (is just not doing anything there)
+* the biography is saved using a custom profile field for each blog with the pattern 'ima_description_BLOGID', e.g. _img_description_3_

 == Changelog ==